 The Model 68 was a sturdy gun for the Patrol, and fared much better than the 4 inch Model 67 Combat Masterpiece, which was also adopted by the CHP for officers who needed or desired a shorter gun.
-The early Model 67s had particular problems with the hot Treasury Load, and CHP armorers were left dealing with a lot of broken guns before a better heat treatment was developed for their .38 Special K-frames, to prevent them from stretching and torquing so much under the non-SAAMI, +P+ pressures.
+The early Model 67s had particular problems with the hot Treasury Load, and CHP armorers were left dealing with a lot of broken guns before improvements in the gun helped them to handle the non-SAAMI, +P+ pressures.
 Even then, the Model 67 required more frequent armorer-level maintenance to keep them within specs after shooting the overpressure load.
-The stronger, .357-rated frame of the Model 68 endured more abuse before it required similar maintenance.
+The larger and heavier Model 68 endured more abuse before it required similar maintenance.

 When fed a steady diet of .357s, the Model 66 and its blued brother, the Model 19, developed a reputation for forcing cone cracks at the 6 O’Clock position, where the barrel extension was shaved to make room for the cylinder and gas ring.
 However, the +P+ .38 Special didn’t seem to bother the longer barrel extension on the Model 68.